Appstun/UnitSwap-Vencord-Plugin/README.md

 3. To install Vencord to Discord, run `pnpm run build` and then `pnpm run inject` in the main Vencord directory.
 Follow the instructions in the terminal to complete the injection.
 4. Start Discord and enable the UnitSwap plugin in Vencord settings.

-> [!NOTE]
-> After you have installed the custom Vencord build, you need to manually update Vencord in the future.
-To do so, pull the latest changes from the Vencord repository, rebuild, and re-inject.

 # Some other things

 ## Future plans